OpenMoonRay/openmoonray-docs/docs/moonray/geometry/RdlMeshGeometry.md

   default: []

-  Vector of UserData.Each key/value pair will be added as a primitive attribute of the mesh.
+  <p>Vector of UserData.Each key/value pair will be added as a primitive attribute of the mesh.<\p>

   <h3>ray_epsilon</h3>